yusifsalam/ot-harjoitustyo/documentation/user_manual.md

 ## Starting a new game
 From the main screen, click the *START GAME* button.
 You can now see a 4x4 board.
 Your goal is to merge the cells until you get to 2048

+## Changing username / logging in
+By default, when you start the application, your username is set to "Unknown".
+This screen allows you to change your username.
+If the username is in the database, this acts as a login, otherwise the "Unknown" username is changed to user input.

+From the main screen, click the *SET USERNAME* button.
+Enter your new username in the text field and press *SUBMIT*.
+If everything goes smoothly, you should know see a message that says _Success_.

+## Viewing highscores
+From the main screen, click the *HIGHSCORES* button.
+You can now see the best 5 highscores.
+Note that the list contains each user's best scores, not all best scores.

+## Viewing stats
+From the main screen, click the *MY STATS* button.
+You can now see your game statistics.

 ## Controls and user interface
 Game controls are very simple - WASD scheme is used.
 - `W` to move cells up